blackfyre/flsun.community/src/guide/README.md

 # Quick Start Guide

-## Group etiquette

-- Use the group search feature to look for answers first.
-- Also look in the Files section of the group.
-- Tell if you have QQ or QQ-S or Q5.
-- Tell what software are you using, if relevant.
-- Tell what filament are you using, if relevant.
-- Always follow-up to your own post with the final solution you found.

-## Maximum print dimensions?
-(QQ/QQ-S)

-- 260 x 320/370 (cylinder+cone) - 210 x 180/210 (Q5)
-- It's a 260mm wide x 320mm tall cylinder, topped off with a 50mm tall "cone" (not a true cone, since the sides are defined by arcs, not straight lines)

-## QQ/QQ-S/QQ-S Pro differences

-- QQ has power switch on left vs QQ-S right (internals rearranged)
-- QQ has MKS Gen L 8-bit board vs QQ-S has MKS Robin Mini 32-bit board
-- QQ has MKS TFT28 LCD with its own CPU vs QQ-S has simple LCD (no CPU)
-- QQ has offboard mosfet module for bed vs QQ-S has onboard mosfet for bed
-- QQ has offboard full-size SD card reader vs QQ-S has onboard micro SD reader
-- QQ has 12V power supply, heaters vs QQ-S has 24V power supply, heaters
-- QQ has aluminum bed vs QQ-S has lattice glass bed

-## What's the QQ-S Pro?

-- It's a QQ-S that comes with the leveling switch instead of the leveling pad
-- QQ-S Pro has a "true" power switch by the cord jack, no switch on the front
-- Note that Flsun makes changes all the time, so there are units with mixed parts.

 ## How to contact Flsun

 - email: <service@flsund3d.com> (note the extra 'd') or Skype: search flsun